noxhsxrk/Jira-to-Git-Branch-Name/README.md

 - Set up Jira credentials to authenticate with your Jira instance.
 - Fetch Jira issue details and create a Git branch name.
+- [NEW] Set a default prefix for the branch name.
+- [NEW] Option to either copy the generated branch name to the clipboard or execute the git checkout -b command directly in the terminal.

 ## Prerequisites